-University Heights, building A is an nine-storey mixed-use residential, retail and office building at Cedar Hill Road and McKenzie Avenue in Saanich.
-The building will replace the main retail complex of University Heights Shopping Centre, an adjacent bank branch and a restaurant along McKenzie Avenue.
+University Heights, building A is proposal for a six-storey mixed-use rental and retail complex at Cedar Hill Road and McKenzie Avenue in Saanich.
+The building is part of a redevelopment of the southern half of University Heights Shopping Centre bordered by McKenzie Avenue, Cedar Hill Road and Shelbourne Street.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.

 It has been changed quite a bit.
 Height is down and unit count is way up.
 Over 500 rental units.

 It's no longer a concrete build.
 The amount of piles and caissons required to support the weight made it impractical.
 Now it's wood frame on a raft.